julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 ## Keyboard atlas

-`buttons_pc_en.png` is a 10-column by 12-row atlas.
+`buttons_pc_en` is a 10-column by 12-row atlas.
 Cell 0 is unused.
 Cells 1 through 104 contain the supported keyboard keys, ordered left-to-right and then top-to-bottom.

 The supplied template labels every populated cell with its index and key name: